 Read

-Wheel of Heaven reads ancient texts — Raëlian, biblical, and cross-cultural — through a precessional clock, on the working hypothesis that the gods of those texts were an advanced civilization.
+Wheel of Heaven reads ancient texts — Raëlian, biblical, and cross-cultural — through a precessional clock, on the working hypothesis that the gods of those texts were a small advanced human civilization from elsewhere.
 Pick a path below, or read the orientation first.

 What Wheel of Heaven Is

 Wheel of Heaven is a long reading of an old story — the story that ancient texts from many traditions tell about where humanity came from, who made it, and why.
-The reading takes the Raëlian source material as its primary interpretive lens: that the Elohim of Genesis were not a deity but a team, a small civilization advanced enough to design life.
+The reading takes the Raëlian source material as its primary interpretive lens: that the Elohim of Genesis were not a deity but a team — a small advanced human civilization, capable of designing life and operating across interstellar distances.
 Around that lens, the project assembles biblical, Mesopotamian, Vedic, Mesoamerican, and other material, and organizes it on the only clock long enough to hold it — the precession of the equinoxes, the slow 26,000-year wobble of Earth's axis that turns the night sky into a calendar of ages.

 This is a working hypothesis, not a creed.
 The site is built so you can check the work.